 # dn: uid=user.0,ou=People,ou=destination,o=sync # description: Change to source user.0

-In the log messages displayed in step 3, you'll see that one of the two PingDataSync servers handled the change.
-You can stop the container that handled the change to see future operations handled by the remaining PingDataSync server:
+To stop the container that handled the change and see future operations handled by the remaining PingDataSync server, enter:

 docker stop 12-sync-failover-pair_pingdatasync_1

 You can now repeat steps 2 and 3 to verify that the remaining PingDataSync server is now active.
 It might take a moment to become active and handle the change after the first server is stopped.

 When you no longer want to run this stack, you can either stop the running stack or bring the stack down.